BenTimor/Compact-Console-Log/README.md

 ## Quick Overview

 1. Highlight the code you want to log.
-2. Press `Ctrl + Shift + L` to log your selected code to the console.
+2. Press `Ctrl + Alt + L` to log your selected code to the console.
 3. Execute your code and observe the output in the console.
-4. To remove the log, just press `Ctrl + Shift + L` on the logged statement.
+4. To remove the log, just press `Ctrl + Alt + L` on the logged statement.

 ![DemoVSCode](https://i.imgur.com/iLPfCOs.gif "DemoVSCode")